Smithsonian Institution: Collections

 Smithsonian collections include 156 million artworks, artifacts, and specimens.
 The National Museum of Natural History houses 145 million of these specimens and artifacts, which are mostly animals preserved in formaldehyde.
 The Collections Search Center has 9.9 million digital records available online.
 The Smithsonian Institution Libraries hold 2 million library volumes.
 Smithsonian Archives hold 156830 cuft of archival material.

 The Smithsonian Institution has many categories of displays that can be visited at the museums.
 In 1912, First Lady Helen Herron Taft donated her inauguration gown to the museum to begin the First Ladies' Gown display at the National Museum of American History, one of the Smithsonian's most popular exhibits.
 The museum displays treasures such as the Star-Spangled Banner, the stove pipe hat that was worn by President Abraham Lincoln, the ruby slippers worn by Judy Garland in The Wizard Of Oz, and the original Teddy Bear that was named after President Theodore Roosevelt.
 In 2016, the Smithsonian's Air & Space museum curators restored the large model Enterprise from the original Star Trek TV series.

 Following international debates about the decolonisation of museums and the legal and moral justifications of their acquisitions, the Smithsonian adopted a new "ethical returns policy" on April 29, 2022.
 This will permit the deaccession and restitution of items collected under circumstances considered unethical by contemporary standards and thus places moral over legal arguments.
 A month before, the Smithsonian's National Museum of African Art had announced the planned return of most of its 39 Benin Bronzes to Nigeria, as well as of other cultural items to Turkey.

+On October 11, 2022, Benin Bronzes from the National Museum of African Art, as well as the National Gallery of Art, were formally returned to Nigerian cultural officials in a ceremony held in Washington, D.C.
+The Nigerian Minister of Information and Culture, Lai Mohammed, and Prince Aghatise Erediauwa, representing the Oba of Benin Kingdom, spoke at the ceremony.
+Mohammed said the "decision to return the timeless artworks is worth emulating."